cooldevil007/Restaurant-Finder/README.md

  * If this is your first skill, choose the [Alexa-Hosted](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html) to get started quickly.
  * If you want to manage the backend resources in your own AWS account, you can follow the [AWS-Hosted instructions](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html).
  * Developers with the ASK Command Line Interface configured may follow the [ASK CLI](https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html).
+ * If you want to host the backend code in Alexa developer account (Alexa Hosted skill) then you can directly create hosted skill by [importing Github repository](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/alexa-hosted-skills-git-import.html).

 ---